 Real Estate agents in Malta are there to help you out by simplifying the buying procedure.
 Make sure you find one you trust (so get recommendations from family and friends, and use a trusted company), and explain to them what you are looking for and where you’d like it to be.
 Be open to any suggestions they might have, even when it comes to location or property type – you never know!
 Also, be honest.
 The agent will absorb every word you say and the last thing you want to do is send them down a beaten track.
 It would be an injustice to yourself and to the estate agent.
 Learn more how you can get the best out of your real estate agent in Malta.

 If you’re a first-time buyer with a regular salary, then chances are you cannot afford a three-bedroom flat in the very best area, or a detached villa in the countryside, but you may be able to afford a townhouse elsewhere.
-When looking for a property to start off with, be sure that you know exactly what you need and how much you can spend, but remember that unless your budget is substantial, finding the perfect home may require compromise.
+When looking for a property to start off with, be sure that you know exactly what you need, any hidden costs which may arise and how much you can spend, but remember that unless your budget is substantial, finding the perfect home may require compromise.
 Check with your bank manager with regards to what you can borrow so that you do not set your expectations too low or too high!

 If you do go down the solo-buyer route, seek the advice of an accountant, bank manager and real estate agent so as to get a full idea of what to expect.
-Learn more about our buyer match to get on the property ladder helping you to find your ideal Malta home.
+Learn more about some helpful tips on property hunting to get on the property ladder helping you to find your ideal Malta home.